 Did you know that homeopathy has a good track record in dealing with menopausal symptoms?

-A study on the effectiveness of homeopathy details the success of homeopathic treatments for perimenopausal and menopausal symptoms.
-The study finds that homeopathic therapy was found to be useful in relieving menopausal symptoms including hot flashes, night sweats, anxiety, palpitation, depression, or insomnia.
+A study on the effectiveness of homeopathy shows the success of homeopathic treatments for perimenopausal and menopausal symptoms.
+Homeopathic therapy was found to be useful in relieving menopausal symptoms including hot flashes, night sweats, anxiety, palpitation, depression, or insomnia.

 To obtain a 'Menopause Relief Naturally' guide, download here.